 How much does it cost to manufacture in Mexico?

 When manufacturing executives are tasked by their respective boards and ownership to calculate the costs of operating a Mexico manufacturing facility, there is often a tendency to place an undue amount of emphasis on the cost of labor.
-In addition to the cost of both direct and indirect Mexican labor, there are many items that must be factored into any study aimed at determining the total “all-in” cost of Manufacturing in Mexico.
-Determining the total cost of manufacturing in Mexico should be the goal of any analysis.
+In addition to the cost of both direct and indirect Mexican labor, there are many items that must be factored into any study aimed at determining the “all-in” cost to manufacture in Mexico.
+Determining the total manufacturing costs in Mexico should be the goal of any analysis.

 Beyond labor, executives must closely examine and estimate the following: